General Dentistry

 Reduce the amount and frequency of sugary foods and drinks

-It is important to keep sugary foods and drinks for mealtimes, helping to protect your child’s teeth from frequent sugar attacks that can lead to tooth decay.
+It is important to keep sugary foods and drinks for mealtimes, helping to protect your child’s teeth from frequent sugar exposure that can lead to tooth decay.
+One of the best ways to do this is to stop giving your child fizzy drinks or cordial and only give water as an option.
+This will help to reduce the importance of sweet things in their lives.

 Wear a mouthguard when playing sport

 Wearing a mouthguard while playing sports can help to protect your teeth from damage.
-Ensuring that they last a lifetime.
+As your child gets older, they need to be fitted with a professional mouth guard if they are going to play contact sports.

 Consider fluoride varnish applications